 Are you considering the purchase of a zoned building?

-zoned building to be resold.
+Sometimes even this is not possible and the only option left is to resell the zoned building.
 In case of problems with the licensed nature of the zoned property, this could potentially

 are problematic.